Last Updated: 9/29/2020 | September 29th, 2020

 So what do people have on the road then?
 What I call “destination relationships.”
 You meet someone, you hit it off, and, for that place and time, you are together.
 When it is time for someone to leave, the relationship ends.

 Bonds form very quickly on the road, whether a friendship or a relationship.
 Without “life” getting in the way, people become instant best friends.
 And, in this case, instant couples.
 You don’t think about tomorrow or the person’s past.
 You simply enjoy each others’ company for as long as it will last.
 Maybe that’s 4 months in Southeast Asia.
 Maybe it’s a few weeks up the east coast of Australia.
 Or maybe it is just that week together in Amsterdam.

 Destination relationships give travelers a chance at human contact — but without all the messy emotions that so often get involved.
 There’s no baggage.
 There’s a clear start and end date.
 There are no messy breakups.
 Often times you remain good friends.
 I still talk to the girls I’ve dated on the road.
 We had each other and then we both moved on.

-People travel to explore the world for themselves, which is why so few people change their plans, even after they meet someone.
+People travel to explore the world for themselves, which is why so few people change their plans.
 It’s a big step to change your whole trip around or stop it completely because of someone else.
-That puts a lot of pressure on the relationship, and, most of the time, no one ever wants to think “What if I had kept traveling…”
+That puts a lot of pressure on the relationship.
+And, most of the time, no one ever wants to think, “What if I had kept traveling…”